Scientists from the Luxembourg Institute of Health found that six in ten people with COVID-19 still have at least one symptom a year later.

 They also found that COVID-19 symptoms that don’t clear up after 15 weeks are likely to last at least a year.

-The research was presented at European Congress of Clinical Microbiology & Infectious Diseases and was conducted by Aurelie Fischer et al.
+The research was presented at the European Congress of Clinical Microbiology & Infectious Diseases and was conducted by Aurelie Fischer et al.

 In the study, the team surveyed almost 300 people a year after they were diagnosed with COVID-19.